Domain Enumeration, Red Teaming

 Get Cached RDP Connection

-RDP or Remote Desktop Connections are one of the most used functionalities that are used in an enterprise.
-The work of induvial employees is also heavily dependent on the Remote Desktop connections while working from home.
-Windows can cache the devices that the user is trying to connect to using RDP.
-The get cached RDP connection uses remote registry functionality to query all entries for the “Windows Remote Desktop Connection Client” on the local (or a remote) machine
+RDP or Remote Desktop Connections rank among the most used functionalities in an enterprise.
+Individual employees heavily depend on Remote Desktop connections while working from home.
+Windows caches the devices that users try to connect to using RDP.
+The cached RDP connection employs remote registry functionality to query all entries for the “Windows Remote Desktop Connection Client” on the local (or a remote) machine.

 execute

-As can be observed from the above image that the module has extracted 2 users that are supposed to be cached in the registry of the target machine.
+The above image shows that the module extracted 2 users who should be cached in the registry of the target machine.
 This can be verified from the RDP Connection Windows as shown below.
-The IP Address 192.168.1.16 and 192.168.1.45 are the devices that are controlled using RDP.
-This can help the attacker map other machines in the network and it also informs the attacker that RDP is enabled on these machines.
+Attackers control the devices with IP Address 192.168.1.16 and 192.168.1.45 using RDP.
+The attacker can map other machines in the network and learns that RDP is enabled on these machines.

 Find Local Administered Access